-Luckily, baking soda is also a great remedy for freshening up stinky shoes.
+Fortunately, baking soda is a great remedy for freshening up stinky shoes.

 Pour two tablespoons of baking soda into two cheesecloths or thin pieces of fabric.
 Secure the cloths with a rubber band or string and place one in each shoe.

 Remove the baking soda bags when you want to wear your shoes.

 Baking soda is a versatile ingredient that has many uses besides cooking.

 It shines when it comes to neutralizing odors and cleaning.
 This household staple can help remove tough stains, eliminate foul odors, and clean difficult areas like the oven, microwave, and tile grout.

 In addition, baking soda has a variety of health benefits.
 For example, it can help treat heartburn, soothe canker sores, and even whiten your teeth.